The Best Beach Camping in the U.S.

 8. Grand Isle State Park: Grand Isle, Louisiana

 Located only two hours from New Orleans, this campground is the best way to experience the bayou when you’re done sauntering down Bourbon Street.
-It offers 49 RV sites (with electrical and water) and 14 tent sites that are right on the beach.
+It offers 49 RV sites (with electrical and water hook-ups) and 14 tent sites that are right on the beach.
 Along with enjoying fun in the sun, the campground also has fishing, crabbing, and trails to hike.
-Rates begin at $3 per person, per night.
-More information can be found on Reserve America.
+Rates begin at $18 per night, and more information can be found on Reserve America.

 9. Sea Camp Campground: Cumberland Island National Seashore, Georgia

 You can only get to this remote island by boat, but the trip is well worth it.
 Visitors can explore the freshwater wetlands and spot scores of fascinating wildlife while hiking to this campground.
 Plus, it has several modern amenities like treated drinking water, showers, and toilets.
 One drawback: You can’t light any campfires on the beach, but there is a fire pit.
-Reservations may be made up to six months in advance and fees begin at $4.00 per night.
-More information on getting a reservation and permit can be found on the National Park Service website.
+Reservations may be made up to six months in advance, and fees begin at $22 per night.
+More information about reservations and permits can be found on the National Park Service website.

 10. Hunting Island State Park: Hunting Island, South Carolina

-11. Cape Lookout National Seashore: Harkers Island, North Carolina
+11. Cape Lookout National Seashore: Outer Banks, North Carolina

 Sure, camping is fun, but you know what would make it better?
 Horses.
 Lots of wild horses.
 This tiny island between the Chincoteague Bay and the Atlantic Ocean is home to a famous herd of wild ponies.
-And yes, you can camp near them.
-There are 104 beach-adjacent campsites to choose from where you can spot your equestrian neighbors, with rates between $20 and $30 per night.
+There are over 100 beach-adjacent campsites to choose from where you can spot your equestrian neighbors (from a safe distance, of course), with rates starting at $30 per night.
 Information on making a reservation can be found on the National Park Service website.

 13. Bahia Honda State Park: Big Pine Key, Florida

-14. Bird Island Basin: Padre Island National Seashore, TX
+14. Bird Island Basin: Padre Island National Seashore, Texas

 15. Horseneck Beach State Reservation: Westport, Massachusetts

 This two-mile beach is just west of Martha’s Vineyard and features gorgeous roses growing wild, plenty of windsurfing, and 100 different campsites to choose from.
-Visitors must make a reservation in order to set up camp on the beach, but luckily, rates begin at only $22 per night.
+Rates start at only $22 per night for Massachusetts residents.
 To make a reservation, visit the park's website.